mattbryson/Codeigniter_Code_Complete/README.md

 #Workflow#
 You must re build the code complete files every time you reference a new model, library or helper in one of you classes.
 However, it only takes a second to run, and saves you a lot of time in the long run.

+#Disclaimer#
+*** This script has been tested however, USE AT YOUR OWN RISK. *** The script will delete the directories it creates when run for a second time.
+The script is provided “as is” without any warranty of any kind and I disclaim any and all liability regarding any use of the scripts.